pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 There is a [great number of options](http://karma-runner.github.io/1.0/config/configuration-file.html) for configuring Karma.
 The most essential are the following:

 - **Frameworks** - the testing frameworks that are going to be used.
-In this guide, we are using jasmine.
+In this guide, we are using Jasmine.
 - **Files** - files that will be used for the tests.
 You would normally include both the framework files (in this case, Angular) as well as the project and the testing files themselves.
 - **Browsers** - You can specify which browsers must Karma use in order to run its tests.